rawanalex20/Landing_Page/README.md

 -"index.html" in the root folder is the main web page.
 Other files are "styles.css" in "css" folder and "app.js" in "js" folder.
 Javascript file adds interactivity to web page.

+# Compatibilty
+Codes run on almost all browsers that supports HTML5.